WHEN THE MESS MET THE PRESS (so repellant you have to look)

 hypothesis might make a claim about the reality that underlies physics itself.
 Alternatively,

-* philosophical zombie. (p-Zombie) (**particle, political) "unlike the zombie of
+* philosophical zombie. or pZombie (**particle, political) "unlike the zombie of

-outside is indistinguishable from a normal human being but lacks conscious experience, qualia, or sentienc"
+from the outside is indistinguishable from a normal human being but lacks conscious experience, qualia, or sentience.”

 The Nov.
-2016 movie release of Harry Potter prequel, "Fantastic Beasts and
+2016 U.S. movie release of Harry Potter prequel, "Fantastic Beasts and

-Where To Find Them" coincided with different sort of Beast,
+Where To Find Them" coincided with the release of a different sort of Beast,

-the Nov 2016 US Presidential election of Donald J. Trump.
-Despite one being fictional both have humorous
+the Nov 2016 Presidential election of Donald J. Trump.
+Despite one being fictional

 Fantastic Beasts Summary:

-The main characters: Credence Barebone, he of the suppressed destructive monstrous id,
+The main characters: Credence Barebone, he of a suppressed destructive monstrous id

-played by Ezra Miller served as counterpart to Newt Scamander played by Eddie
+is played by Ezra Miller serving as counterpart to Newt Scamander played by Eddie

 Redmayne.
-Along with supernatural powers, out of focus eyes, itchy face, duck-toed walk, Scamander
+Along with supernatural powers, out of focus schizy eyes, itchy face, duck-toed

-Bond-like device-loaded suitcase.
-The beasts contained are falsely blamed by the
+James Bond-like device-loaded suitcase.
+The beasts contained are then falsely blamed by the

-MACUSA magical ruling class for unexplained 1920's NYC mayhem which needed to be
+MACUSA magical ruling class for unexplained 1920's NYC mayhem which needs be

-stopped before attracting the attention of ordinary humans and thus betraying the existence
+stopped before attracting attention and thus betraying the existence of supernatural beings

 This is the fantastical Harry Potter universe of meta-physical's existing in and out of a space-